dahernan/godockerize/README.md

 ## Build from the scratch image instead of using golang image

-!Warning Only tested in Mac, you have to enable cross compilation
+**Warning Only tested in Mac, you have to enable cross compilation, check below to see how to do it**

 If you use the flag 'scratch', the script is going to:

-1) Crosscompile the project for linux
+1. Crosscompile the project for linux
-2) Generate a Dockerfile ready to build, from the scratch
+2. Generate a Dockerfile ready to build, from the scratch

 ```
 # Go to the root directory of your project, for example